playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 With this, combined with template reference variables, you may find it easier to use a ternary operator to pass the correct template based on the value of `bool` to create an embedded view of that template.

-## Pass Data To Templates - The Template Context {#template-context}
+## Pass Data To Templates — The Template Context {#template-context}

 Do you know how I mentioned that you can pass data between templates (at the start of the article)?
 This can be accomplished by defining the _context_ of the template.
 This context is defined by a JavaScript object you pass to the template with your desired key/value pairs (just like any other object).
-We'll look at an example below, but **think of this in terms of passing data from a parent component to a child component through property binding**.
+When looking at an example below, **think of it in terms of passing data from a parent component to a child component through property binding**.
 When you define the context of a template, you're simply giving it the data it needs to fulfill its purpose in much the same way.

 So, now that we know what they are in broad terms, what do they look like?